pxc/gitbook/text/17_Git_Treeishes/0_ Git_Treeishes.markdown

 ## Git Treeishes ##

-There are a number of ways to refer to a particular commit or tree other than spelling out the entire 40-character sha.
+There are a number of ways to refer to a particular commit or tree other than spelling out the entire 40-character SHA.
 In Git, these are referred to as a 'treeish'.

-### Partial Sha ###
+### Partial SHA ###

-If your commit sha is '<code>980e3ccdaac54a0d4de358f3fe5d718027d96aae</code>', git will recognize any of the following identically:
+If your commit SHA is '<code>980e3ccdaac54a0d4de358f3fe5d718027d96aae</code>', git will recognize any of the following identically:

 	980e3ccdaac54a0d4de358f3fe5d718027d96aae
 	980e3ccdaac54a0d4
 	980e3cc

-As long as the partial sha is unique - it can't be confused with another (which is incredibly unlikely if you use at least 5 characters), git will expand a partial sha for you.
+As long as the partial SHA is unique - it can't be confused with another (which is incredibly unlikely if you use at least 5 characters), git will expand a partial SHA for you.

 ### Branch, Remote or Tag Name ###

-You can always use a branch, remote or tag name instead of a sha, since they are simply pointers anyhow.
+You can always use a branch, remote or tag name instead of a SHA, since they are simply pointers anyhow.
 If your master branch is on the 980e3 commit and you've pushed it to origin and have tagged it 'v1.0', then all of the following are equivalent: